mongodb/docs/source/includes/api/list-tables/responses/vpc/azure-get-containers-response.rst

    * - ``providerName``
      - string
-     - The name of the cloud provider.
+     - Name of the cloud provider.

    * - ``provisioned``
      - boolean
      - Indicates whether the project has MongoDB clusters deployed in the Azure VNet.

    * - ``region``
      - string
-     - The Azure region where the VNet resides.
+     - Azure region where the VNet resides.

    * - ``vnetName``
      - string